Ahead of the Academy Awards this weekend, a look back at legendary Oscars host Billy Crystal and his classic opening songs.

 Here’s the full thing:

 “Welcome to the Oscars, or as it’s known tonight, Cape Fear,” Crystal began his monologue.
-As Crystal notes, 1992 was a historic year because Beauty And The Beast made history by becoming the first ever animated film to be nominated for Best Picture.
+As Crystal notes, 1992 was a notable year because Beauty And The Beast made history by becoming the first ever animated film to be nominated for Best Picture.
 Naturally, such an achievement didn’t save it from being the target of Crystal’s jokes.
-“Not everyone was happy about the nomination,” Crystal noted.
-“Fievel didn’t take it well,” the host joked, referring to 1986’s An American Tale.
-Crystal went on to say that Fievel, the poor thing, “took an eraser to his wrists and OD’d on some Whiteout.”

 It’s hard to pinpoint exactly why Crystal is such a fun host, but the comedian can certainly keep a room’s attention and make his audience laugh wholeheartedly.

-Take a look at the whole thing.
+Take a look at the whole thing:

 Crystal rode on stage sitting on a giant Oscar statuette which was being pulled by actor Jack Palance (a continuation of his gags from the previous year’s ceremony).